Infosys woes prompt calls for change at top

 UNDER-PROMISE, OVER-DELIVER

-With about 150,000 staff and $7 billion in revenue, Infosys has long been No.2 to Tata Consultancy Services (TCS.NS), but was seen as the sector bellwether for being the only member of the Top 3 to provide year-ahead guidance, which it usually exceeded.
+With about 150,000 staff and $7 billion in revenue, Infosys has long been No.2 to Tata Consultancy Services, but was seen as the sector bellwether for being the only member of the Top 3 to provide year-ahead guidance, which it usually exceeded.

 T.V.
 Mohandas Pai, who was a board member and head of human resources and had also been chief financial officer during a decade-and-a-half stint at Infosys, had widely been expected to be the first non-founder CEO, but quit unexpectedly a year ago when the lower-profile Shibulal got the top job.